 Optional Practical Training, or OPT, is a student visa employment program that grants eligible F1 and M1 visa students employment authorization either pre-completion or post-completion of their studies.
 Students on OPT visa must work in the field related to their area of study, gaining practical experience in that line of work.
-Under an optional practical training program, F1 OPT students may stay and work in the US for 12 months, and up to 17 months with a STEM OPT extension.
+Under an optional practical training program, F1 OPT students may stay and work in the US for 12 months, and an additional 24 months with a STEM OPT extension.

 Do OPT Students Require Health Insurance In The US?
 The Answer May Surprise You

 Find The Best Health Insurance Plans For OPT Students Here

 F1 students who are eligible for OPT gain the following benefits by participating in an optional practical training program.